sheepy0125/sheepy0125/README.md

 ### Languages I'm good at
  - Python (best at)
- - HTML (proficient at)
+ - HTML (proficient at (well... it's html))
- - JavaScript (okay at)
+ - JavaScript (proficient at)

 ### Python modules I'm good at
  - Discord.py
  - Pygame
  - Flask

+### Javascript libraries I'm good at
+ - React.js (learning)
+ - JQuery
+ - SocketIO

-### Stuff I've made
+### Stuff I've made (and am proud of)
  - [Minecraft Gear Form Website](https://github.com/sheepy0125/MinecraftGearFormSite): I ran a shop on my Minecraft server that lets people order tools and armor and I would make it for them.
 This is the website for ordering.
+If I had a chance though, I'd rewrite this from the ground up.
+ - [Minecraft Server Website](https://github.com/sheepy0125/MinecraftServerWebsite): This is the new website and Discord bot for my Minecraft server
  - [Multiplayer Hangman](https://github.com/sheepy0125/Hangman-Flask-SocketIO): You can play Hangman with other people online.

 ### ![Github Stats](https://github-readme-stats.vercel.app/api?username=sheepy0125&show_icons=true&theme=radical)